 2. Students should not sleep with their doors unlocked.

 3. Students should never prop open exterior doors to their dormitories.
 A propped door destroys the best security plan and is an open invitation to undesirables.

 4. Students should report all strangers loitering in their dormitories to the ACPD at (413) 542–2111.

 5. Students should never lend their keys or hide them outside their rooms.
 Thieves know all the hiding places.
 Students should carry their keys every time they leave their rooms or buildings.
-It is students’ responsibility to guard against use by unauthorized persons.
+It is the students’ responsibility to guard against use of their keys by unauthorized persons.